ajavamind/3D-Camera-Photobooth/README.md

 2) MIDDLE button: Toggle between live view and review of last captured photo in both SBS and Anaglyph display modes.
 3) RIGHT button: Toggle between Side-by-side or Anaglyph live view display of the subject.
 The Anaglyph view needs red-cyan glasses for viewing stereoscopically.
 This mode is very helpful for giving the subject a reference about where to position themselves in relation to the stereo window.

-### Ring light
+### Lighting
 The 3D webcam works best with off camera lighting.
-The ring light contains a camera support or as a separate light with the camera on a tripod.
+A ring light has a camera support if desired, but recently I decided to use it as a separate light and place the camera on a tripod behind the monitor.

 ### 3D Cameras
 3D webcams used: